mike-boya/til/forensics/converting-evtx-to-csv.markdown

           log2timeline [OPTIONS] [-f FORMAT] [-z TIMEZONE] [-o OUTPUT MODULE] [-w BODYFILE] LOG_FILE/LOG_DIR [--] [FORMAT FILE OPTIONS]

-The usage is very straight forward, simply pass the file to log2timeline, specifying the format, timezone, and output file.
+The usage is very straight forward -- simply pass the file to log2timeline, specifying the format, timezone, and output file.

-The timezone format is intuitive but if you would like to see all available options you can list them out with this command:
+If you would like to see all available timezone options you can list them out with this command:

       $ log2timeline -z list | less

+The format allows for simple scripts or one-liners to assist with converting multiple EVTX log files.

-I've included an example for reference:
+I've included an simple conversion example for reference:

       $ log2timeline System.evtx -f evtx -z PST8PDT -w System.csv